 Keep reading to see how to use turmeric for skin and hair.

-“Turmeric is definitely a favorite of mine,” says May Lindstrom, the natural beauty guru behind the cult-fave eponymous skincare line.
+“Turmeric is definitely a favorite of mine,” says May Lindstrom, the natural beauty guru behind her cult-fave eponymous skincare line.
 For skin specifically, she says, it’s an anti-inflammatory powerhouse: “Turmeric is rich in curcumin, a natural active ingredient that promotes the healing and brightening of skin.”

 There is a ton of research that speaks to this.
-One 2014 research review found that thanks to its exceedingly potent antioxidant and anti-inflammatory properties, curcumin can actually help speed up the healing of wounds and aid in skin regeneration in a variety of respects, from boosting collagen production and diminishing psoriasis to protecting against free radicals.
+One 2014 research review found that thanks to its exceedingly potent antioxidant and anti-inflammatory properties, curcumin can actually help speed up the healing of wounds and aid in skin regeneration in a variety of respects, from boosting collagen production and potentially diminishing psoriasis to protecting against free radicals.
 Researchers have found that when taken internally, curcumin can help relieve symptoms of arthritis, Alzheimer’s, and digestive inflammation.
-Many scientists are even excited at the prospect of its abilities to fight skin cancer.
+Many scientists are even excited at the prospect of its abilities to fight skin and other cancers.

 This is all modern science, but “women have been applying turmeric topically for hundreds of years,” says Lindstrom.
-And while those struggling with inflammatory skin issues like eczema, psoriasis, and rosacea will likely find a lot of relief with this pantry staple, anyone can see their complexion benefit from it.
+And while those struggling with inflammatory skin issues like eczema, psoriasis, and rosacea may find a lot of relief with this pantry staple, anyone can see their complexion benefit from it.
 “It’s gorgeous for softening the symptoms of acne, rosacea, and to lessen fine lines and wrinkles,” she says.
 “Used internally, it does much of the same!”

 If you happen to have turmeric lying around, it’s pretty easy to whip up a skin-perfecting mask.
-Because curcumin is like dynamite to acne, I like to use it to target blemishes and clogged pores, especially in conjunction with detoxifying clay powder.
+Because curcumin can be like dynamite to acne, I like to use it to target blemishes and clogged pores, especially in conjunction with clay powder.
 The beautiful bonus is that it always visibly brightens and evens out my complexion, too.

 See my go-to recipe below:

-1 tbsp. clay powder (I love Aztec Secret’s Indian Healing Clay, $12)
+1 tbsp. clay powder (I love Original Aztec Healing Clay, $10)

 1 tbsp. turmeric